newrelic/newrelic-jfr-core/README.md

 ### How To Use

-After building or downloading the jfr-daemon jar, should first export the INSIGHTS_INSERT_KEY variable with [your insights key](https://docs.newrelic.com/docs/apis/get-started/intro-apis/types-new-relic-api-keys#event-insert-key):
+After building or downloading the jfr-daemon jar, you should first export the INSIGHTS_INSERT_KEY variable with [your insights key](https://docs.newrelic.com/docs/apis/get-started/intro-apis/types-new-relic-api-keys#event-insert-key):

 ```